SeimiNomore/jlc-portfolio/index.md

 I collaborated with artists across a range of mediums to support and refine their creative practices.
 Through these partnerships, I gained hands-on experience in understanding the unique techniques and perspectives that each art form demands.
 This involvement not only deepened my appreciation for diverse artistic expressions but also enhanced my ability to contribute effectively to creative projects, bridging ideas and execution across various crafts.

-##### Case study - anime4breakfast
+### Case study - anime4breakfast

+---

+**The Conception and Development of Anime4Breakfast**

+*Anime4Breakfast* was born from a desire to carve out a space in modern culture where the timeless charm of 1980s anime and the mystique of neon-drenched cityscapes could coexist as a distinct artistic narrative.
+Rooted in nostalgia, the concept emerged as a sanctuary for the imagination—an ode to the golden age of hand-drawn animation and the electrifying atmosphere of urban nightscapes.

+The project began as a personal reflection, a way to compartmentalize and celebrate a specific era of artistry that has profoundly shaped visual culture.
+Morning routines, often laden with repetition, inspired the metaphor of "breakfast"—a ritual of sustenance for the creative mind, paired with the vibrant storytelling of 80s anime.
+This unique blend became a platform to explore themes of solitude, wonder, and the pursuit of identity in a rapidly evolving world.

+To develop *Anime4Breakfast*, the visual and conceptual elements were curated to evoke a blend of dreamlike nostalgia and forward-thinking aesthetics.
+Drawing inspiration from iconic anime such as *Akira*, *Bubblegum Crisis*, and *City Hunter*, alongside the evocative imagery of glowing skyscrapers, rain-slicked streets, and buzzing neon signs, the project flourished into a distinct expression of the past-meets-future mindset.

+As *Anime4Breakfast* grew, it became more than an artistic exploration; it became a lifestyle philosophy—a tribute to those quiet, introspective moments where one’s connection to art and self-expression becomes a cornerstone of creativity.

+---

 ![a4b-blog-season](assets/img/a4b-blog-season.png)

-##### a4b! blog season -
+#### a4b! blog season -
-Anime4Breakfast! (a4b!) is a dynamic cultural space that celebrates the seamless blend of anime and daily life, turning each morning into an electrifying ritual for enthusiasts and casual fans alike.
+> *Anime4Breakfast! (a4b!) is a dynamic cultural space that celebrates the seamless blend of anime and daily life, turning each morning into an electrifying ritual for enthusiasts and casual fans alike.
 At its core, a4b! aims to invigorate the day’s start with the rich storytelling, vivid art, and diverse narratives that anime offers—a medium that inspires and captivates millions around the world.*

 ![a4b_blog-page.png](assets/img/a4b_blog-page.png)

-##### a4b! issue #2 banner -
+#### a4b! issue #2 banner -

-> "This marked the inception of JoyBoy.
+> *"This marked the inception of JoyBoy.
 JoyBoy was born from the emotions that surge within me during the creative process.
-I aimed to capture and embody that essence in this banner after being profoundly inspired by this image."eated from the feelings I have when I create my, I wanted to inbody that feeling in the banner after seeing that this image."
+I aimed to capture and embody that essence in this banner after being profoundly inspired by this image."eated from the feelings I have when I create my, I wanted to inbody that feeling in the banner after seeing that this image."*

 ![a4b-logos](assets/img/a4b-logos.png)